MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/quote-order-invoice-entities.md

   The `quote close activity` entity represents an activity that is generated when a quote is closed.

-  A sales order (order) is a quote that has been accepted.
-This entity is called an order in Dynamics 365 Customer Engagement (on-premises).
-You can close an order by marking it as fulfilled.
+  A sales order (entity name: order) is a quote that has been accepted.
+When the order is fulfilled, you close the order and mark the status as fulfilled.
 More information: [Sample: Fulfill a sales order](sample-fulfill-sales-order.md)

   > [!NOTE]
   > You can't set the status of multiple orders to fulfilled at one go.